Back to jobs

 • Lead or support HCM data conversion activities including worker profiles, job and position data, compensation structures, benefits elections, and organizational hierarchies.

-• Lead or support Payroll data conversion activities including payroll balance loads (YTD/QTD), tax withholding elections, earnings and deductions history, and direct deposit setup.
+• Lead or support Payroll data conversion activities including payroll balance loads (YTD/QTD), tax withholding elections, earnings and deductions history.

 • Coordinate with HCM and Payroll functional consultants to validate converted data against expected outputs and downstream system requirements.